 Relax.
 Take your time.
 Know your standards and maintain a no kissing for 3 months rule to weed out short term thinkers.
 Set a specific date so you take the question of “is it the right time now?” off both your minds and can focus on getting to know each other.

 (And of course, read my book No More Assholes to learn how to properly practice my No Kissing For 3 Months rule.)

-If you follow my advice and for whatever reason you don’t make it to the 3 month anniversary, count yourself lucky you didn’t end up in another dead end relationship that sucked up months, if not years, of your life.
-You’ve got better things to do than be tied to someone who doesn’t have the same end-goal as you.
+If you follow my advice and for whatever reason, you don’t make it to the 3 month anniversary, count yourself lucky you didn’t end up in another dead-end relationship that sucked up months, if not years, of your life.
+You’ve got better things to do than being tied to someone who doesn’t have the same end goal as you.